modernmt/DataCollection/baseline/baseline.md

 ## Step 5: Run Bitextor/Hunalign to extract parallel sentences

 ```
-nohup pv en-de.down | parallel --pipe /usr/local/bin/bitextor-align-segments --lang1 en --lang2 de -d ~/DataCollection/dicts/en-de.dic > en-de.sent 2> align.log &
+nohup cat en-de.down | parallel --pipe /usr/local/bin/bitextor-align-segments --lang1 en --lang2 de -d ~/DataCollection/dicts/en-de.dic > en-de.sent 2> align.log &
 ```
-When using `cat` instead of `pv` the machine might run out of memory.
+(If the machine runs out of memory in this step try `pv` instead of `cat`.)

 Running the sentence alignment requires a word-based bilingual dictionary in the format required by Bitextor:
 * First line: `<source language identifier><tab><target language identifier>`
 * Remaining lines: `<source word><tab><target word>`

 Some dictionaries are available in Bitextor and some in the `dicts` folder in this repository.
+See instructions in the appendix how to create a dictionary for a reverse language direction.

 The resulting `en-de.sent` file has 5 columns: source URL, target URL, source text, target text, and hunalign score.
 The columns can be extracted into individual files using the `cut` command, e.g. `cut -f 3 en-de.sent` to extract the source text.